Relative calibration of the LIGO and Virgo detectors using astrophysical events from their third observing run: Method

 with $\vec{K}=\{K_{\mathrm{AB}}\}$ the list of numbers of events for coincidence types $\mathrm{AB}$ and $\Lambda_{\mathrm{AB}}(C_{\mathrm{HL}},C_{\mathrm{VL}})$ the expected number of events of coincidence type $\mathrm{AB}$ given $C_{\mathrm{HL}}$ and $C_{\mathrm{VL}}$.

-The expected numbers of events $\Lambda_{\mathrm{AB}}(C_{\mathrm{HL}}, C_{\mathrm{VL}})$ are directly estimated from the number of injections recovered for each type of coincidence when applying different calibration factors on the SNR thresholds.
-Indeed, changing the SNR thresholds to select triggers is equivalent to making the observed volume vary, which leads to different numbers of detections.
-The fraction of recovered injections of each coincidence type among the total number of recovered injections is then rescaled by the total number of events detected during O3 to get the expected number of events per coincidence type.
+The expected numbers of events $\Lambda_{\mathrm{AB}}(C_{\mathrm{HL}}, C_{\mathrm{VL}})$ are directly estimated from the number of AB recovered injections $N^{\mathrm{rec}}_{\mathrm{AB}}(C_{\mathrm{HL}},C_{\mathrm{VL}})$ when applying different calibration factors on the SNR thresholds to select triggers.
+Indeed, changing the SNR thresholds is equivalent to making the observed volume vary, which leads to different numbers of detections.
+In practice, there is a minimal SNR threshold of 4.8 for each detector set by the MBTA search below which coincident triggers are not stored \cite{MBTA:2021}.
+Hence, to explore $C_{\mathrm{HL}}$ and $C_{\mathrm{VL}}$ values below or above 1, the SNR threshold is increased either in one or the other two detectors.
+The fraction of recovered injections of each coincidence type among the total number of recovered injections is then rescaled by the total number of events detected during O3 to get the expected number of events per coincidence type, such as:

+where CD runs on the three types of coincidences.
 Eventually, the likelihood we want to maximize to estimate the relative calibration factors is: